Overview for Dalmatia by Bike and Boat

 Ship for Dalmatia by Bike and BoatGo to top of page

-During the trip you will be based on a ship with a traditional look, offering accommodation in en-suite cabins with double or twin beds.
+During the trip you will be based on a traditional ship, offering accommodation in simple but comfortable en-suite double or twin cabins.

 Travel for Dalmatia by Bike and BoatGo to top of page